-Vaccines Minister Nadim Zahawi has confirmed when some 12 to 15 year olds will get the Covid vaccine.
+Vaccines Minister Nadim Zahawi has now confirmed when 12 to 15 year olds will get the Covid vaccine.
 It comes following new advice from the UK’s chief medical officers (CMOs).

 When will 12 to 15 year olds get the Covid vaccine?

-The NHS will offer the vaccine “as soon as possible” to eligible children between 12 and 15 years old one dose by September 22 2021.
+The NHS will offer those between 12 and 15 years old one dose by September 22 2021.

 - A severe neurodisability